arqarq/in-quiz-questions/java/java-quiz.md

 }
 ```
 - The code does not compile.
-- A runtime exception is thrown
+- A runtime exception is thrown.
 - "world!!world"
 - "world!world!"